exgnosis/RocketBootCamp-Prep/Week 1 - Clean Code and Git Mastery/5. Git Basics/Instructor/Test/gitQuiz.md

 ---

-9 AWhat is stored in the .git directory?
+9 What is stored in the .git directory?
 1. **_Objects, refs, HEAD, and index (staging area)_**
 2. Just the commit history
 3. Only source files